An insider look at gravity die casting and pressure die casting

 Pressure Die Casting is the best way to produce high volumes of identical castings at a low cost per unit, usually using low-temperature metals like aluminum and zinc alloys.
 The fact that Pressure Die Casting is automated means that it’s a bit less flexible than Gravity Die Casting in terms of design, but it also guarantees minimal metal loss due to spillage.

 The main advantage of Gravity Die Casting is high-integrity castings (because not so much air is trapped inside.)
-This type of die casting is good for large and thick parts that require great levels of detail.
-Besides, with Gravity Die Casting, you can use sand cores that allow you to achieve more design flexibility.
+This type of die casting is suitable for large and thick parts that require great levels of detail.
+Besides, with Gravity Die Casting, you can use sand cores to achieve more design flexibility.
 It also doesn’t require as complex and expensive tooling and machinery as Pressure Die Casting, which makes it more suitable for lower production volumes.